ESahin25/Counterfactual-Simulation-of-Turkish-Inflation-2009-2018/README.md

-# COunterfactual Simulation of Turkish Inflation using Monetary Regimes and Inflation Inertia in Turkey
+# Counterfactual Simulation of Turkish Inflation using Monetary Regimes and Inflation Inertia in Turkey

 The pipeline estimates a three-stage framework on monthly Turkish data, 2003–2026: